Military strength is the aggregate power of fighting forces under the command of a leader, which includes armies and fleets of ships.

 In 299 AC, supported by Highgarden and Storm's End, the host of Renly Baratheon is said to number a hundred thousand.
 Renly himself claims to have eighty thousand with him at Bitterbridge, while another ten thousand are with Lord Mace Tyrell at Highgarden.
 During the siege of Storm's End, Renly brings his cavalry of ten thousand, and claims they will soon be reinforced with a hundred thousand swords and spears.
 After Renly's assassination, Catelyn thinks that Renly's ten thousand cavalry will go over to Stannis.
 Stannis later tells Ser Cortnay Penrose that he now has twenty thousand men.
 Renly's foot, near sixty thousand, remains at Bitterbridge, however, and some—especially those of House Florent—are put to death by Lord Randyll Tarly.
 Exactly how many men from Renly's host were from the Reach, and how many from the stormlands, is unknown, but as House Tyrell is later stated to be able to field seventy thousand men, and Renly previously had ninety thousand, it is implied that there were some twenty thousand stormlanders among Renly's forces.

 During the Battle of the Blackwater, Stannis's host numbers near twenty thousand knights, light horse, and freeriders.
 As he previously had five thousand soldiers, fifteen thousand men have joined him since Renly's death.
-As Renly's force at Storm's End only was ten thousand men strong, made up out of both forces from the stormlands and the reach, the additional five thousand appear to come solely from the stormlands.
+As Renly's force at Storm's End only was ten thousand men strong, made up out of both forces from the stormlands and the reach, and a fifth of his men aprocimatly two thousand men are said to have left with Ser Loras Tyrell, the additional seven thousand appear to come solely from the stormlands.

 Supported by Highgarden and Storm's End, the host of Renly Baratheon is said to number a hundred thousand.
 Renly himself claims to have eighty thousand with him at Bitterbridge, while another ten thousand are with Lord Mace Tyrell at Highgarden.
 During the siege of Storm's End, Renly brings his cavalry of ten thousand, and claims they will soon be reinforced with a hundred thousand swords and spears.
 After Renly's assassination, Catelyn thinks that Renly's ten thousand horse will go over to Stannis.
 Stannis later tells Ser Cortnay Penrose that he now has twenty thousand men.
 Renly's foot, near sixty thousand, remains at Bitterbridge, however, and some —especially those of House Florent— are put to death by Lord Randyll Tarly.
 Exactly how many men from Renly's host were from the Reach, and how many from the stormlands, is unknown.